McLarenCollege/foundations_public/uk-tax-band-calculation.md

 ```
 if taxable income is 10000, then the tax amount is 0
-if taxableIncome = 12600, then the tax amount is 20
+if taxableIncome is 12600, then the tax amount is 20
-if taxableIncome = 51000, then the tax amount is 7900
+if taxableIncome is 51000, then the tax amount is 7900
-if taxableIncome = 180000, then the tax amount is 61000
+if taxableIncome is 180000, then the tax amount is 61000
 ```

 Exercises:

 ```
 if taxable income is 20000, then the tax amount is
-if taxableIncome = 50010, then the tax amount is
+if taxableIncome is 50010, then the tax amount is
-if taxableIncome = 155000, then the tax amount is
+if taxableIncome is 155000, then the tax amount is
 ```

 Here is the link for the video explaination for the above problem